ADVOCACY & OUTREACH

 Service Coordination Program conducts individual needs assessments on all senior citizens and disabled persons who live in public subsidized housing in St. Clair County.
 SCP staff ensure support services are provided to senior residents as needed.
 Some services offered are, but not limited to: Circuit Breaker, Utility Payment Assistance, Recreation, etc.

 Staff will investigate and intervene in housing matters which adversely affect seniors (e.g., denial of assistance, threat of eviction, poor quality or lack of service, discriminatory practices, intimidation or harassment, etc.).

 Advocacy and Complaint Resolution

-SCP provides advocacy related to the rights of older persons participating in and the quality and suitability of federally assisted housing programs.
-SCP staff disseminates information regarding available housing programs, eligibility requirements and application process.
+Program staff provides advocacy related to the rights of older persons participating in and the quality and suitability of federally assisted housing programs.
+Staff disseminates information regarding available housing programs, eligibility requirements and application process.
 The Service Coordination Program also does counseling or assistance with matters that may affect or be influenced by housing problems.

 The Senior Citizens Resource Directory contains a wide variety of programs, agencies and organizations, which can provide services to older persons.
 The agencies are designed to address the health, education, training and employment needs of the older person.
 The St. Clair County Office on Aging produces this guide.

 SENIOR COMPANION PROGRAM

 Senior Companions are older adult volunteers who help their peers live independently by assisting with necessary daily tasks in their homes by: